 For now, anyway, he at least had the company of his three golden retrievers, Ruff, Candy and Crystal.
 Despite their friendly nature, they still made him feel somewhat safer; he suspected he was being watched.

 His instincts proved to be true.

-At some point, a vehicle drove up to the house.
-Footprints in the snow indicated someone had gotten out and went to the home’s back door, while a second person went to stand and wait behind a tree.
+At some point late Friday night or in Saturday’s early morning hours, a vehicle drove up to the house.
+Footprints in the snow indicated someone had gotten out and gone to the home’s back door, while a second person went to stand and wait behind a tree.